Fire and Safety Design Requirements for Schools

 - Details of the firefighting equipment school occupants can use.

-Place evacuation diagrams and notices at appropriate places around the school that clearly show evacuation procedure.
+Place evacuation diagrams and notices at appropriate places around the school that clearly show evacuation procedures.